kids-first/kf-api-fhir-service/README.md

 Run the loader script to reload (DELETE and POST) the Kids First FHIR conformance resources.

-The conformance resources are sourced from the `kf-model-fhir` git repository.
+The conformance resources are sourced from the `kf-api-fhir-service` git repository.
 The default branch that is used for loading is `master`, but you can supply a different branch if you want.